aws-amplify/amplify-flutter/CONTRIBUTING.md

 8. Finally, the Amplify team will review your PR.
 Add reviewers based on the core member who is tracking the issue with you or code owners.
    _In the meantime, address any automated check that fail (such as linting, unit tests, etc. in CI)_

-# Debugging

-Sometimes the issue can be solved by doing a clean and fresh build.
-To do this, make sure to remove your node modules and clean your packages.
-You can run `git clean -xdf` in the repository root to achieve this.

 # Release